SEARCH WEBSITE

 Alexandra van Beek

-Alexandra van Beek is a PhD candidate, and works part-time as a research worker, with CIHER.
-She completed a bachelor degree in social geography at James Cook University in the early 90s, after which she left to explore the wide world.
-After 15 years of being grounded in the reality of working in heavy mining processes as one of very few women working longterm in that industry, she eventually found her way back to academia to complete a bachelor of psychological science (1st class honours) in 2016 with CQUniversity.
-Her PhD is focussed on building a systems-level understanding of the interacting factors and structures underlying research impact in community-based participatory research.
-Her academic passion lies in the fields of applied systems thinking and research impact.
-Her good fortune lies in having the support of Prof. Janya McCalman and Prof. Roxanne Bainbridge as her supervisory team, and Dr Tessa Benveniste and Mrs Erika Langham as her unofficial mentors, for her PhD journey.
+Alexandra van Beek is a PhD candidate and works part-time as a research worker with CIHER.
+She completed a bachelor's degree in social geography at James Cook University in the early 90s, after which she left to explore the wide world.
+After 15 years of being grounded in the reality of working in heavy mining processes as one of the few women working long-term in that industry, she eventually found her way back to academia to complete a bachelor of psychological science (1st class honours) in 2016 with CQUniversity.
+Her PhD is focused on building a systems-level understanding of the interacting factors and structures underlying research impact in community-based participatory research.
+Her academic passion lies in applied systems thinking and research impact.
+Her good fortune lies in having the support of Prof. Janya McCalman and Prof. Roxanne Bainbridge as her supervisory team and Dr Tessa Benveniste and Mrs Erika Langham as her unofficial mentors for her PhD journey.

 Joel Johnson

 Joel Johnson is a PhD student working closely with Dr Mani Naiker.
-Mr Johnsons area of focus is in functional foods (foods that provide health benefits as well as nutritional benefits) and their bioactive compounds.
-He also has an interest in studying the chemical basis behind traditional Australian medicinal plants utilised by Indigenous people.
+Mr Johnson focuses on functional foods (foods that provide health and nutritional benefits) and their bioactive compounds.
+He is also interested in studying the chemical basis behind traditional Australian medicinal plants utilised by Indigenous people.

 Robyn Preston